 If the resident does not appear for his or her hearing, the hearing will be held in the resident’s absence.
 The Residence Hall Director (Conduct Officer) will review the available information to determine whether or not a violation occurred.
 If it is determined that a violation occurred, the Residence Hall Director (Conduct Officer) will decide upon the sanctions that will be imposed.
 The resident will then be notified of the decision via email to their Missouri Western email.
 The resident is responsible for checking their email and complying with the assigned sanctions.
 Such an absence will not be considered grounds for an appeal.

-If a resident resident is found in violation of any of the Residential Life policies and/or Code of Conduct that they were charged with, the Residence Hall Director (Conduct Officer) will then impose sanctions.
+If a resident resident is found in violation of any of the Housing and Residence Life policies and/or Code of Conduct that they were charged with, the Residence Hall Director (Conduct Officer) will then impose sanctions.
 The first sanction is the resident’s status with Residential Life and/or the University.
-This includes Residential Life warning, Residential Life probation, Residential Life suspension or contract termination, University warning, University probation or University suspension.
-The Residence Hall Director will also assign sanctions that foster a Resident’s self-reflection, learning, connection to resources or the university, or serve as restitution for their policy violation.
+This includes Residence Life warning, Residence Life probation, Residence Life suspension or contract termination, University warning, University probation or University suspension.
+The Residence Hall Director will also assign sanctions that foster a resident’s self-reflection, learning, connection to resources or the university, or serve as restitution for their policy violation.
 These sanctions include but are not limited to reflection papers, educational sanctions, referrals to other offices, fines or a loss of privileges such as visitation or guest privileges.

 If a sanction has a deadline, it is the resident’s responsibility to complete that sanction by the prescribed deadline.
 Failure to complete the sanctions will result in a hold being placed on the resident’s account preventing them from registering for classes, making changes to their class schedule etc. The resident may also be charged for the additional Code of Conduct policy violation for Non-Compliance with Policies, Laws and Requests.